Dog Bite Lawyers in Oakville, MO

 Common Dog Attack Injuries

-A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog bite attorneys in Oakville, MO, know how victims and their families can be affected.
-For instance, here are a few of the most common injuries related to dog bites:
+As harmless as they seem, "man's best friend" can be dangerous.
+Halvorsen Klote's dog attack lawyers in Oakville, MO, know how victims can be affected after an incident.
+For instance, here are some of the most common injuries related to dog bites:

-Often, people stereotype certain breeds.
+Too often, people stereotype certain breeds.
 There are facts to back this stigma, but they're not always applicable.
-Every dog is capable of biting a human.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+Every dog is able to bite a person.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+Breeds that are often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
 People have a similar tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Oakville, MO?

-A dog bite lawyer in Oakville, MO, will look at various types of damages.
-These include:
+A dog bite lawyer in Oakville, MO, will look at a variety of special and general damages.
+Some of these include:

-- Medical Expenses — Victims may be able to recover all expenses related to medical treatment caused by a bite.
-It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+• Medical Expenses — You may be able to recover all costs related to medical treatment caused by a bite.
+It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-- Property Damage — This could include damages to your home, your clothes, a bike or motorcycle, your phone and other things that may have been damaged during an attack.
+• Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Oakville, MO personal injury lawyers will ensure that no money is left on the table in your claim.